Spending Christmas Eve Around Europe

 Netherlands: A Cozy Christmas

 Indeed, although the Dutch observe Sinterklaas on December 5, Christmas Eve, as many people know it, is not as elaborate.
-A few things of interest to the public include eating out by preparing food on a gas-fired flat-top stove (gourmetten) and attending candlelit church services.
+A few things of interest to the public include eating out by preparing food on a gas-fired flat-top stove (gourmet) and attending candlelit church services.

 Iceland: A Literary Twist